Home Heating Supplement Program (Furnace and Stove Oil) Applications open

-The Government of Newfoundland and Labrador is pleased to inform residents that the home heating supplement program is open for applications until January 15, 2025.
+The province is pleased to inform residents that the home heating supplement program is open for applications until Jan.
+15, 2025.
 As announced in Budget 2024, maintaining the home heating supplement for furnace or stove oil is one of the measures the Provincial Government is undertaking to help residents with affordability.

 Residents can apply online at Home Heating Supplement Program.
 To ensure the most efficient processing time, please make sure your application is complete.
 This includes: